Which of the following best describes the mean in a data set? | Study Prep in Pearson+

 1

-Understand the definition of the mean: The mean is a measure of central tendency that represents the average value of a data set.
+Understand that the mean is a measure of central tendency, which summarizes a data set with a single value representing its center.

-Compare the mean to other measures of central tendency mentioned: the mode (most frequently occurring value), the range (difference between largest and smallest values), and the median (value dividing the data into two equal halves).
+Recall the definition of the mean: it is the arithmetic average of all the values in the data set.

-Recognize that the mean is not necessarily the most frequent value (mode), nor the middle value (median), nor the range, but rather the arithmetic average of all values.
+Differentiate the mean from other measures: the range (difference between largest and smallest), the mode (most frequently occurring value), and the median (middle value when data are ordered).

-Conclude that the best description of the mean is that it represents the arithmetic center of the data by averaging all values.
+Conclude that the mean best describes the arithmetic center or average of the data, which is why the correct description is that it represents the arithmetic center or average.

 Watch next